 A residential facility for people with chronic illness or disability, particularly elderly people who need assistance for most or all of their daily living activities, such as bathing, dressing and toileting.
-Long-term care facilities provide 24-hour care and are also called convalescent homes or nursing homes.
+Long-term care facilities provide 24-hour care.
 Some facilities have a separate unit for residents with Alzheimer's disease or memory loss.
 Springhill Rehabilitation and Senior Residence, located on our campus, may be able to provide this type of service.
-Please call 251-343-0909 or speak to your case manager for more information.
+Please call 251.343.0909 or speak to your case manager for more information.